FusionCache/releases/README.md

 <br/>

 FusionCache provides a cache for storing and searching data, and a publish subscribe server for distributing data.
-Data is always handles as JSON.
+Data is always handled as JSON via REST or WebSocket interfaces.

+The server is aimed towards multithreaded systems but it does run on single threaded systems such as cloud VMs.

 There are three modes: KeyValue, PublishSubscribe and Objects.
 The mode is set in the configuration file, rather than supporting different modes during runtime.
 This is gives more control over CPU and memory resources.